 Best Places To Visit In France for First-Timers

-France is a country that captures the heart and imagination of travelers.
-If it’s your first time visiting, the sheer number of incredible destinations can be overwhelming.
-To help you plan your trip, here are some of the best places to visit in France for first-timers.
+France is a country that captures the hearts and imaginations of travelers.
+If it’s your first time visiting France and you're unsure how to plan your itinerary, here are the best places for first-time visitors to explore.

 For first-timers, visiting Paris is a must, and for good reason.
 With its iconic landmarks like the Eiffel Tower, Notre-Dame Cathedral, and the Louvre Museum, the city is a treasure trove of history, art, and culture.
 Wander through the charming streets of Montmartre, enjoy a leisurely cruise on the Seine River, or simply relax at a café and watch the world go by.